 Senate Foreign Relations Committee Approves New Legislation to Confront Growing Threat of Terrorism in the Sahel

-WASHINGTON – U.S. Senators Jim Risch (R-Idaho) and Bob Menendez (D-N.J.), ranking member and chairman of the Senate Foreign Relations Committee, today praised the Senate Foreign Relations Committee’s approval of S.615, their bipartisan legislation authorizing the Trans-Sahara Counterterrorism Partnership (TSCTP) program to combat the growing threat of terrorism in the Sahel region of Africa.
-Entitled the Trans-Sahara Counterterrorism Partnership Program Act, the bipartisan legislation establishes in law a program to improve coordination between U.S. government agencies and bolster long-term capabilities for allies and partners in the region against terrorist threats.
+WASHINGTON – U.S. Senators Bob Menendez (D-N.J.) and Jim Risch (R-Idaho), Chairman and Ranking Member of the Senate Foreign Relations Committee, today praised the Senate Foreign Relations Committee’s approval of S.615, their bipartisan legislation authorizing the Trans-Sahara Counterterrorism Partnership (TSCTP) program to combat the growing threat of terrorism in the Sahel region of Africa.
+Entitled The Trans-Sahara Counterterrorism Partnership Program Act of 2021, the bipartisan legislation establishes in law a program to improve coordination between U.S. government agencies and bolster long-term capabilities for allies and partners in the region against terrorist threats.